We're giving you the chance to win back the value of your meal - every time you dine this month!

 Book now: The Pelican

 What: The beating heart of Stoke Newington Church Street, The Rose & Crown comes into its own in winter, when you can nab a little table right in front of the fire to warm your bones.
-The menu here is cracking too, serving plenty of no-frills pub grub like sausage rolls and prawns with Marie Rose sauce, as well as a killer burger and a hefty apple crumble that’ll help to keep you warm when you leave.
+The menu here is cracking too, serving plenty of no-frills pub grub like sausage rolls, whitebait, and steak and stilton pies, as well as a killer burger and a hefty apple crumble that’ll help to keep you warm when you leave.

 Where: 199 Stoke Newington Church Street, N16 9ES